sahilkhose/sahilkhose.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello, I'm a first-year MSCS student Ph.D. student at **Georgia Tech** advised by [Judy Hoffman.](https://faculty.cc.gatech.edu/~judy/) I had an amazing experience at my bachelor's from Manipal, India in 2022 and interned at IISc Bangalore for my thesis.
+Hello, I'm a first-year Ph.D. student at **Georgia Tech** advised by [Judy Hoffman.](https://faculty.cc.gatech.edu/~judy/) I had an amazing experience at my bachelor's from Manipal, India in 2022 and interned at IISc Bangalore for my thesis.

+My research interests span several areas, including Computer Vision, NLP, Semi/Self-supervised Learning, Zero-Shot Learning, Domain Adaptation/Generalization, and Continual Learning.
+I am particularly interested in developing deep learning solutions using minimal or no supervision.
+I am recently interest in Multimodal LLMs, would love to chat if you're interested in the area.

 <br>

 <!-- In Spring 2023, I worked at the NerDS (Neural Data Science) Lab at Georgia Tech under the guidance of Prof. Eva Dyer and Ran Liu.
 We worked on solving domain-shifting issues in domain generalization by utilizing sample-to-sample relationships.